 This report focuses on the numerical methods that are multiple linear regression, and extreme learning machines.
 While not being the most complicated mathematical tools that can be utilized for this type of analysis, these methods are not too challenging to apply, and allow for standard datasets to be used without much difficulty.

 This report was written entirely by me and has not received any previous academic credit at this or any other academic institution.
-I would like to thank Edan Cohen for assisting me during the updating of the report.
-I received no other help with the report.
+I received no outside help with the report.

 Sincerely,

+Henry Hughes ID# 20792437

+Analyzing and Comparing Different Data Driven Methods for Hydrological Forecasting

+Self Study Report

 Henry Hughes

-Name ID# 20792437

-Work Term Report Title

-Self Study Report

-First and Last name

-3A Civil Engineering
+4A Civil Engineering